erfansaberi/eduverse-django/README.md

-# eduverse-django
+# EduVerse (Backend)
-An E-learning website backend, written in django
+An E-learning website backend, written in Django